hbilen/mcnWSDDN/README.md

     @inproceedings{Bilen16,
-      author     = "Bilen, H. and Vedaldi, A.", title      = "Weakly Supervised Deep Detection Networks', booktitle  = "Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition', year       = "2016"
+      author     = "Bilen, H. and Vedaldi, A.", title      = "Weakly Supervised Deep Detection Networks', booktitle  = "Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition", year       = "2016"
     }
 ```